supfool-0/baltimore_restaurant_map/README.md

 ## Baltimore Restaurant Map

-This project maps all the restaurant locations in Baltimore.
+This project maps all the restaurant locations in Baltimore and allows the user the capability to search restaurants by neighboorhood.
 Restaurant address locations are obtained from the [Baltimore Open Data API](https://data.baltimorecity.gov/Culture-Arts/Restaurants/k5ry-ef3g).
 These addresses will need to be geocoded with [Geocodio](https://www.geocod.io/) to latitude and longitude coordinates, then mapped out using [Mapbox](https://www.mapbox.com/).
 This dataset has roughy 1,000 data points.

 ## API and Data Sample